Why I Quit Teaching After School Yoga Classes

-The children have a vested interest this year in the activities.
+The children have a vested interest this year in the yoga and mindfulness activities.
 Last year I was constantly wrangling them.
 “It’s time to come to your mats.
 I am waiting for you to listen to.”
 This year its joy for learning.

 I didn’t mention how we structure free time.
 Whenever possible we include 5-15 minutes of choice time.
 Do you know how the students spend it?
 ACTING!
 They love to perform mini-dramas.
 They are so creative.
 I have harnessed this creativity to start preparing them for the culmination activity we will perform for the parents: Acting out what yoga means to us!

 By observing them and allowing them to be free, I was able to tap into what matters to them.
 And guess what?
 Dramatization is children processing the world and embodying it.
 They can act out the many things we are experiencing in yoga if you ask them to splash their play with these ideas.

 - You drop trying to teach and allow there to be a mix of teacher and student-led learning.

 - You stop asking them to listen and allow them to speak